-Operating income decreased \$88 million and \$493 million for the three- and nine-month periods of 2023, respectively, compared to the same periods in 2022.
-The decrease for the three-month period primarily reflected a decrease of \$115 million in the Marine segment due to a decline in voyage revenue, partially offset by lower costs.
-For the nine-month period, lower operating income primarily reflected a decrease of \$327 million in the Pork segment due to lower margins on pork products and market hogs and a decrease of \$227 million in the Marine segment due to lower voyage revenue.
+Operating income loss decreased \$88 million and \$493 million \$43 million for the three- and nine-month periods three-month period of 2023, respectively, 2024 compared to the same periods period in 2022 2023.
+The decrease for the three-month period change primarily reflected a decrease of \$115 million \$164 million in the Marine Pork segment operating loss due to a decline in voyage revenue, partially offset by lower costs.
+For higher margins on the nine-month period, lower operating income primarily reflected a decrease sale of \$327 million in the Pork segment due to lower margins on pork products and market hogs, and partially offset by a \$81 million decrease of \$227 million in the Marine segment operating income due to lower voyage revenue revenue and a \$25 million decrease in CT&M segment operating income due to mark-to-market losses on derivative contracts.
 See the operating income discussion by reportable segment below for more details.